sleepymustache/basic/README.md

 '*class.template.php*'.
 The second parameter is the name of the function to run when we render the placeholder.

-You can iterate through data using #each placeholders
+You can iterate through multidimensional array data using #each placeholders

 	// Bind the data like this
 	$page->bind('fruits', array(